delimac/delimac/README.md

 Here are some ideas to get you started:-->

-- 👤 I’m a Web Developer at Section Interactive, a digital agency in Singapore [Section](https://wearesection.com/)
+- 👤 I’m a Web Developer at [Section](https://wearesection.com/), a digital agency in Singapore
 - 💻 I’m currently seconded as a Frontend Developer at [Meta](https://about.facebook.com/meta/) at their Singapore HQ
 - 🎓 I’m a BA Multimedia Arts graduate and have done Full Stack Web Dev't bootcamp at [Le Wagon](https://www.lewagon.com)
 - 🔭 I’m currently working on my portfolio.
 In the mean time, you can visit my [About page](https://delimac.github.io)